tim-shand/www-tshand-com/src/content/post/an-introduction/index.md

 Discovering Infrastructure-as-Code was a huge boost for me, as I love the idea of being able to "deploy and destroy" easily in my own home environment using what is essentially, a recipe.

-This is how I initially became interested in DevOps and Cloud Engineering.
+This is how I initially became interested in **DevOps** and **Cloud Engineering**.

 As a result of my new found passion, I have made the decision to change focus and pivot.
 Thankfully, I have existing IT experience to aid me in this transition, for which I am incredibly grateful.
-In order to create the change I want, I need to take action.
+However, in order to create the change that I seek, the ball is now in my court to make that happen.

 > *"Action is the foundational key to all success" - Pablo Picasso*